 3. Campeche

-Often overlooked by many of Mexico’s tourists, this quiet city on the western side of the Yucatan peninsula.
+Often overlooked by many of Mexico’s tourists, this quiet city is on the Yucatan peninsula’s western side.

 What To Do

-At the Puerte De Tierra, you can purchase a ticket to climb the former fortifications of Campeche.
-From atop the walls, gaze out over the entire historic center and perhaps you might see an iguana or two!
+At the Puerta De Tierra, you can purchase a ticket to climb the former fortifications of Campeche.
+From atop the walls, gaze out over the entire historic center, and perhaps you might see an iguana or two!

 Visit San Miguel Fort